WP Engine Review

 - Constant Contact

 I set up a special coupon with WP Engine.
-They’re offering a promo code for 20% off.
+They’re offering a WP Engine coupon for 20% off.
 Just click on this link right here.

 P.S.
-WPEngine is an affiliate of mine.
+I’m a member of the WP Engine affiliate program.
 This means that if you use my coupon to sign up with them and give them money, then I get some money too.
 Chill out.
 All of the WordPress solutions have affiliate programs with special offers, so naturally, WP Engine has an affiliate program, too.
 I choose to promote WPEngine because I use them.
 I know they’re good, because I’ve tried a bunch of the others.